bcduggan/qubes-ansible/examples/README.md

 ansible-playbook-3 -i inventory undefine_vm.yaml
 ```

-To install packages in the *xchat* qube:
+To install packages in the *social* qube:
 ```bash
 ansible-playbook-3 -i inventory -b install_packages.yaml
 ```

-To make sure that one vm (in this example, xchat) is in running state with particular details:
+To make sure that one vm (in this example, social) is in running state with particular details:
 ```bash
 ansible-playbook-3 -i inventory presentstate.yaml
 ```